ssb-js/ssb-js/README.md

 - There MUST be one Git repository for governance and one for each project.
 - The 'SSB-JS namespace' refers to the SSB-JS organizations on GitHub and Npm.
+- The SSB-JS namespace MUST be read-only unless specified otherwise.
 - Repositories and build artifacts must be hosted in the SSB-JS namespace.
 - Repositories MUST have a 'main' branch.
-- Repositories MUST NOT have any other branches.
+- Repositories MUST NOT have other branches.
+- Repositories MUST allow project discussions via issues.
+- Repositories MUST allow patch proposals via pull requests.

 ### Projects